veewee/veewee.github.io/app/_posts/2015-12-07-authenticating-with-x509-client-certificates.md

 title:  "Authenticating with X.509 client certificates"
 category: general
 tags: ssl authentication symfony php
 summary: Last week, I was diving in different authentication systems for API's.
-One of the better authentication types is authentication through X.509 client certificates.
-This type of authentication is harder to set-up, but sure is secure, managaeble and powerfull.
+One of the better ways of authentication is through X.509 client certificates.
+This one is a bit is harder to set-up, but sure is secure, manageable and powerful.
 While searching for documentation on the subject, I was surprised there weren't a lot of good articles.
 In this article, I will try to explain every step as easy as possible.
 image: 20151207/security.jpg
 thumb: 20151207/thumb-security.jpg
 ---

 <p>
     Last week, I was diving in different authentication systems for API's.
-    One of the better authentication types is authentication through <a href="https://en.wikipedia.org/wiki/X.509" target="_blank">X.509 client certificates</a>.
+    One of the better ways of authentication is through <a href="https://en.wikipedia.org/wiki/X.509" target="_blank">X.509 client certificates</a>.
-    This type of authentication is harder to set-up, but sure is secure, managaeble and powerfull.
+    This one is a bit is harder to set-up, but sure is secure, manageable and powerful.
     While searching for documentation on the subject, I was surprised there weren't a lot of good articles.
     In this article, I will try to explain every step as easy as possible.
 </p>